-LOW RISK MEDIUM RISK HIGH RISK Pre-scheduled classroom visits are allowed.
+LOW RISK MEDIUM RISK HIGH RISK

+Classroom visits and volunteers are allowed according to typical district and school policies.
+Pre-scheduled classroom visits are allowed with all visitors required to follow the policies dictated by the current operational zone.
 Visitors must check in at the front office.
 Parents are encouraged to drop off items for students at the front office.
-Visitor access will be limited to specific areas of the school.
+Visitor access may be limited to specific areas of the school.
 Volunteers must be coordinated through school administration.
-Building access during the school day will be limited to staff, students, and related service providers under contract with the District.
-Unnecessary personnel pose a greater threat to cross-contamination and to bringing the contaminants into the school facilities.
-Exceptions must be coordinated with school administration.
-Essential volunteers will be limited to one building.
 Facility will be restricted to staff only.

+A ACRED A ATT A A PLANE 5 100 10000